Dibrugarh railway station: Dibrugarh-Kanyakumari Vivek Express

-The Dibrugarh–Kanyakumari Vivek Express was named in memories of Sri Swami Vivekananda Which was introduced by Former Railway Minister Smt Mamata Banerjee in the year 19th November 2011.
-The only train service which covers the longest route in India.
+The Dibrugarh–Kanyakumari Vivek Express was named in memories of Sri Swami Vivekananda which was introduced by Former Railway Minister Smt Mamata Banerjee on 19 November 2011.
+It is the only train service which covers the longest route in India.
 The train runs for 4278 km across the states of Assam, Nagaland, West Bengal, Jharkhand, Odisha, Andhra Pradesh, Kerala and Tamil Nadu in 75 hours.